 Working only with proper authorization.

-Working off-campus is only possible under certain conditions and always requires prior approval from United States Citizenship and Immigration Services (USCIS) and/or the International Student Center.
-Working illegally is a serious offense and can result in you being forcibly deported from the United States
+Working off-campus is only possible under certain conditions (such as approved OPT or CPT) and always requires prior approval from United States Citizenship and Immigration Services (USCIS) and/or the International Student Center.
+Working illegally is a serious offense and can result in you being forcibly deported from the United States.